 Don’t forget about them!
 They are as important as single product pages.

-Remember that SEO texts for these pages should be longer, about 300 words.
-You will also need to include the keyword into the text, but don’t put it too often: two or three are enough.
+Remember that SEO texts for these pages should be longer – about 300 words.
+You will also need to include the keyword into the text, but don’t use it too often: two or three times is enough.

-As you can see, On-Page eCommerce SEO is nothing like rocket science.
+As you can see, SEO for ecommerce websites is nothing like rocket science.
 You can totally do it!

-- Use out technical SEO checklist to make sure your website is fully ready for further promotion
+- Use our technical SEO checklist to make sure your website is fully ready for further promotion

 - Pick the keywords for your Home page, category pages, and product pages

 - Use the chosen keywords to plan your site architecture carefully

 - Complete the 7 steps of an ecommerce product page optimization